The 'Shadow AI' Problem: Identifying and Managing Unsanctioned AI in the Enterprise (Cybersecurity 2026)

 Secure Alternatives to Public AI Tools

 Providing a "Sovereign AI" is the #1 defense against shadow AI.
-These private models are hosted within the company's Securing Multi-Cloud Environments: Solving the Visibility Gap and are trained only on vetted datasets.
-They offer built-in DLP, mandatory data watermarking, and The Rise of Continuous Authentication: Real-Time Identity Verification for all users.
+These private models are hosted within the company's securing multi-cloud visibility gaps and are trained only on vetted datasets.
+They offer built-in DLP, mandatory data watermarking, and continuous real-time identity verification for all users.
 By moving from public "Zero-Trust" models to private "High-Trust" sovereign agents, the enterprise regains control over its intellectual property.
 These tools can be tailored to the specific technical needs of different departments, ensuring that a professional coder and a creative designer both have the AI power they need in a secure environment.

 Educating the Workforce on AI Ethics